Benefits for your class

 Courage to Care is a social acceptance education and upstander action program that combats prejudice and discrimination.
 It raises awareness about these issues, encouraging understanding and empathy, and empowering participants to stand up to prejudice and discrimination whenever it occurs.
 Students are challenged to question and critically reflect on their personal values as they become more aware of the types of behaviour that constitute discrimination, and to reject passive indifference in the knowledge that their actions can and do make a difference.

-The two-hour Courage to Care education program is targeted at students in Years 5 – 12.
+Courage to Care educational programs are geared toward students in Years 5 – 12.
 It has been developed by professional educators, and includes audiovisual components, interactive workshops and experiential learning processes.
-Teachers are provided with complementary teaching materials to support pre-visit preparation as well as optional post-visit learning.
+Teachers are provided with complementary teaching materials to support pre-visit preparation as well as post-visit learning.

-The program is flexible and adapted for different age groups and learning needs.
-It is supported by the NSW Department of Education and is recognised in the syllabus areas of History, HSIE, Geography, and PDHPE.
+The program is flexible and adapted for different age groups and learning needs, and is recognised in the syllabus areas of History, Civics and Citizenship, HSIE, Geography, and PDHPE.

-The Courage to Care experience is most effective for students if combined with prior preparation on key components of the program.
+The Courage to Care experience is most effective for students if combined with prior preparation on key components of the program, with relevant topics including:

 - Racism, stereotyping and anti-Semitism